spotfiresoftware/tibco-streaming-samples/modelops/mlaas/azure-vision/README.md

 ## Introduction

-This sample project demonstrates calling the [Azure Cognitive Services Computer Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) from TIBCO ModelOps.
-This GitHub repository contains the artifacts of a TIBCO ModelOps Project that can be imported into TIBCO ModelOps to allow you to analyze image data.
+This sample project demonstrates calling the [Azure Cognitive Services Computer Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/) from Spotfire ModelOps.
+This GitHub repository contains the artifacts of a Spotfire ModelOps Project that can be imported into Spotfire ModelOps to allow you to analyze image data.
 The input takes a name and an image file name for image analysis.

 NOTE: Use of Azure Cognitive Services may incur costs in your Azure account.

 The basic steps for using this sample are:

-1. Clone this GitHub repository locally and Import the project into TIBCO ModelOps.
+1. Clone this GitHub repository locally and Import the project into Spotfire ModelOps.
 1. Obtain the needed information from Azure - an Azure Key and Endpoint for Cognitive Services.
 1. Modify the azure_vision_model with the key and endpoint.
 1. Update the scoring flow and pipeline to use the modified script.
 1. Approve and deploy the azure_vision_pipeline in your ModelOps environment to deploy a REST service.
 1. Run the example Python script on your machine to test the deployed REST pipeline.

-## Clone this Project and Import into TIBCO ModelOps
+## Clone this Project and Import into Spotfire ModelOps

 You will want to clone this GitHub project locally.
 Once you have the files locally, you can either:
 * Build a project zip file using maven with the pom.xml and azure-vision.xml files provided.